Polynomials with constant Hessian determinants in dimension three

 Perhaps the oldest is an article of Paul Gordan and Max N{\"o}ther about homogeneous polynomials with Hessian determinant zero, which appeared in 1876 in \cite{MR1509898}.
-This is the most interesting case for homogeneous polynomials, because if a homogeneous polynomial $h \in \C[x] = K[x_1,x_2,\ldots,x_n]$ has a constant nonzero Hessian determinant, then $h$ is a quadratic form.
+This is the most interesting case for homogeneous polynomials, because if a homogeneous polynomial $h \in \C[x] = \C[x_1,x_2,\ldots,x_n]$ has a constant nonzero Hessian determinant, then the Hessian matrix must be constant and nonzero, so that $h$ can only be a quadratic form.

 For quadratic forms, basic linear algebra can be used to show that $h$ can be written as a polynomial in $n-1$ (or less) linear forms over $\C$, if and only if the Hessian determinant of $h$ is zero.
 So assume that $h$ is a homogeneous polynomial of degree $d \ge 3$.
 Again by basic linear algebra, it follows that $h$ cannot be written as a polynomial in $n-1$ (or less) linear forms over $\C$, in case the Hessian determinant of $h$ is nonzero.